 It’s characterized by a constant ringing in the ear, caused by damaged nerve endings.

 Fortunately, there are headphones with built-in volume reduction or, what I prefer, a decibel limitation.
 This will usually inhibit the volume from going over 85 decibels.
+However, parents should still always supervise their kid’s use and encourage them to keep the volume at a safe level (source).

 The Best Headphones for Kids of 2019